-The Start Of the Propaganda Poster
+The Start Of The Propaganda Posters

 The propaganda art posters were used to depict and show the Red Army’s many triumphs in the Soviet Union.
-The designs and colors were chosen to be bold with simple designs so that even the illeterate could understand the meaning of the posters.
+The designs and colors were chosen to be bold with simple designs so that even the illiterate could understand the meaning of the posters.

-Vladimir Lenin the Russian revolutionary, politician, and political theorist said this about using art:
+Vladimir Lenin, the Russian revolutionary, politician, and political theorist said this about using art:

 Propaganda Posters in Vietnam

-Many believe that the propaganda art posters started in Vietnam during the Vietnam War years (1955-1975).
+Many believe that propaganda art posters started in Vietnam during the Vietnam War (1955-1975).
 But propaganda posters were known to exist in the 1940s when the French still ruled Vietnam.
 The propaganda art posters would have been used by Ho Chi Minh and the Viet Cong to promote their cause and not by the French Government.

-Propaganda Art During the War Years (1955-1975)
+Propaganda Art During the Vietnam War Years (1955-1975)

 Propaganda Art In Vietnam Today